 Side underride guards come in two forms: panels or rails.
 The panels essentially create a wall to prevent anything from getting under the truck.
 Rails simply block the area with a series of rails aimed at blocking things from going under.
 The panels have two advantages: they are more effective than rails and they are more aerodynamic—giving the added benefit of increased fuel efficiency.

-Cities Requiring Truck Side Underride Guards
+Cities Requiring Truck Side Underride Guards on Trucks

 Several municipalities are leading the way in preventing deaths from pedestrian accidents with trucks and cyclist accidents with trucks.
 Cities passing ordinances to require side underride guards on various trucks currently include: